JPatel87/locks-of-lush/README.md

 * Navigation links
     * Consist of links to the home page, services page, stylists page and the login page.
+    * The current page link is permanently underlined to remind users of the page that they are viewing.
-    * When the user is authethicated, an additional navbar item is added to the navigation menu, which is the name of the user logged on.
+    * When the user is logged on, an additional navbar item is added to the navigation menu, which is the name of the user logged on.
 This is displayed in bold.
-The purpose of this is to portray to the user that they are successfully logged in.
+The purpose of this is to portray to and remind the user that they are successfully logged in.
 There is a dropdown arrow next to the logged in status which when selected contains a link to the logout page - allowing users to logout.
     * Links are underlined when hovered over.
-    * The current page link is permanently underlined to remind users of the page that they are viewing.

 Example - Navigation view when current page is the login page
 ![Navigation](readme_documents/features/navigation.png)